godotengine/godot-docs/classes/class_environment.rst

 - void **set_glow_intensity** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_glow_intensity** **(** **)**

 The overall brightness multiplier of the glow effect.
-When using the OpenGL renderer, this should be increased to ``1.5`` to compensate for the lack of HDR rendering.
+When using the Mobile rendering method (which only supports a lower dynamic range up to ``2.0``), this should be increased to ``1.5`` to compensate.

 .. rst-class:: classref-item-separator